Things to look for and to ask

 Things to look for

-• staff joining in with what the children are doing
+• Staff joining in with what the children are doing.
+Staff listening to and answering children.

-• staff communicating with children in non-verbal ways such as using cards or signing
+• Staff are communicating with children in non-verbal ways such as using cards or signing.

-• parents notice board with up to date information on routines
+• Parents notice board with up to date information on routines.
+Staff notice board so you can see who is who.

 What will your child be doing?

 Do they have a structured plan for activities to help your child learn and play?
+Can children start some of these activities themselves?
 Do these include:

 • quiet time